SC Capital Access

 Community Development Financial Intuitions (CDFI)

-CDFI is a specialized financial institution that works in market niches that are underserved by traditional financial institutions.
+A CDFI is a specialized financial institution that works in market niches that are underserved by traditional financial institutions.
 CDFIs provide a unique range of financial products and services in economically distressed target markets, such as mortgage financing for low-income and first-time homebuyers and not-for-profit developers, flexible underwriting and risk capital for needed community facilities, and technical assistance, commercial loans and investments to small start-up or expanding businesses in low-income areas.

 CDFIs include regulated institutions such as community development banks and credit unions, and non-regulated institutions such as loan and venture capital funds.
 CDFIs offer microlending programs, that are small loans to help entrepreneurs start a small business.